julianpoy/RecipeSage/README.md

 Your development environment can be setup with a few easy steps.

 1. Generate the ssl certificates for your devbox by running `./scripts/generate-ssl.sh` from the project's root directory
-2. Up the docker images `docker-compose up -d` (If you don't have docker installed, you may get it [here](https://docs.docker.com/get-docker/)
+2. Up the docker images `docker compose up -d` (If you don't have docker installed, you may get it [here](https://docs.docker.com/get-docker/)
-3. Run the migrations scripts; `docker-compose exec backend npx tsx packages/backend/src/migrate.js`
+3. Run the migrations scripts; `docker compose exec backend npx tsx packages/backend/src/migrate.js`
 4. That's all!
 Your localized version of recipe sage should be viewable at `localhost` on port `80`🐣

-Backend API tests can be run via `docker-compose run backend env NODE_ENV=test POSTGRES_LOGGING=false npx nx test backend`.
+Backend API tests can be run via `docker compose run backend env NODE_ENV=test POSTGRES_LOGGING=false npx nx test backend`.